formlio/forml/docs/workflow/actor.rst

 Ports
 -----

-ForML actors have number of input and output *ports* for the mutual :doc:`interconnection
+ForML actors have number of input and output *ports* for the mutual :ref:`interconnection
 <topology>` within the task graph.
 The following diagram shows how the different ports might get
 engaged when in each of the particular actor modes: